MP: Woman names late father-in-law in domestic violence case, husband seeks damages from her | Law-Order

 - India

-A 28-year-old woman has named her late father-in-law as one of the respondents in a case of alleged domestic violence filed in a district court in Madhya Pradesh's Indore, a lawyer said on Wednesday.
+A 28-year-old woman has named her late father-in-law as one of the respondents in a case of alleged domestic violence filed in a district court in Madhya Pradesh's Indore, a lawyer said.

-After summons was issued against the man who passed away 21 years ago, the woman's husband requested the court to quash the case filed by his wife and order payment of appropriate compensation for the mental agony caused to him and his family by the alleged false allegations.
+After summons was issued against the man who died 21 years ago, the woman's husband requested the court to quash the case filed by his wife and order payment of appropriate compensation for the mental agony caused to him and his family by the alleged false allegations.

-Defence lawyer Preeti Mehna told reporters the woman has filed a case before the First Class Judicial Magistrate (JMFC) against her husband, mother-in-law as well as the late father-in-law under the Protection of Women from Domestic Violence Act, 2005.
+Defence lawyer Preeti Mehna told reporters on Wednesday that the woman has filed a case before the First Class Judicial Magistrate (JMFC) against her husband, mother-in-law as well as the late father-in-law under the Protection of Women from Domestic Violence Act, 2005.

 The JMFC, while hearing the lawsuit filed by the woman, issued summons to her late father-in-law along with two other respondents on February 13 this year.
 The court then fixed April 10 as the date for his ''appearance'' along with the other respondents.